settadev/examples/bfl_flux_fill/setta_files/setta_export/with_variants/bfl_flux_fill/README@statutory_scarlet.md

 Then in this UI, paste your token into the Global Variables `token` field.

-Click `Run` to download the model, and start the iterative outpainting process.

-Click `Stop` to end the program.
+Click `Run` to download the model and run inpainting on all 4 images.
+For each image, draw the mask in white.
+You can run inpainting on your latest masks by pressing keyboard shortcut Alt + I. The prompts are located above each drawing area.